Learn

 • Analyze your existing customers: Find unique insights around the common characteristics your customers share.

-• Talk to internal teams: Sales, support, and social teams are customer-facing teams that better understand what buyers want.
+• Talk to internal teams: Sales, support, marketing and social teams are customer-facing teams that better understand what buyers want because they interact with them more closely.

 • Conduct surveys and interviews: Get information directly from your customers to build accurate buyer personas.
+You want to learn about their demographics, interests, email preferences, challenges, behaviors and geographics.
 Here are some starter questions for you:

 buyer persona illustration with an icon of a woman at the center with 6 boxes of descriptions around

-Instead of shooting arrows in the dark, you can conduct competitor research to find out what’s working for similar companies in your niche.
+Instead of guesswork and using strategies at random, you can conduct competitor research to find out what’s working for similar companies in your niche.

 This includes researching your direct and indirect competitors.
 For example, if you’re in the time-tracking space, your direct competitor would be Clockify.
-But your indirect competition would be a project management tool with an inbuilt time-tracking feature.
+However, your indirect competition would be a project management tool with a built-in time-tracking feature.

 As both these websites would be fighting for similar keywords, you need to see the kind of content they’re creating, the keywords they prioritize, the links they’re building, their top traffic-driving pages, the type of content that gets most backlinks, branded vs non-branded traffic split, etc.

-All of this will help give direction to your strategy.
-But avoid replicating strategies.
-Instead, try to find gaps in their strategies and capitalize on them.
+These insights will help guide your strategy.
+However, avoid replicating strategies.
+Instead, try to identify gaps in others' strategies and capitalize on them.

 You can use various SEO tools like Ahrefs to conduct this research.

-#4 Perform keyword research & understand the intent
+#4 Perform keyword research and understand the intent

 keyword research evolution illustration of 2000s vs today, with 3 icons of google panda, penguin and hummingbird